-Instrument manufacturers typically recommend a bump test before each day’s use and monthly calibrations to ensure proper instrument performance.
+Device manufacturers typically recommend a bump test before each day’s use and monthly calibrations to ensure proper instrument performance.
 Unfortunately for the industry, there is a dangerous rumor that industry-standard maintenance recommendations are unnecessary and manufacturer recommendations are just a ploy to sell calibration gas.

 The popularity of these rumors has spiked recently with the introduction of multi-gas instruments with new low-power, infrared sensor technology for combustible gas detection that claim to perform for up to two years without needing to be calibrated.
 These low-power infrared sensors deliver on their claim of extended instrument runtime, but these instruments use the same electrochemical sensor technology for toxic gas detection, so why wouldn’t they need calibration?
 Since the technology is unchanged, why should the maintenance recommendations change?
 If I install a new car stereo, should I stop rotating my tires?

 Instrument manufacturers’ calibration recommendations are based upon many factors, one being sensor drift.
 Sensor drift is the natural tendency of a sensor’s performance to degrade over time as its components age.
 This is an undeniable fact for electrochemical sensor technology.